Selection by Prediction with Conformal p-values: Methodology

-We note some conceptual novelty regarding our p-values.
+We note some conceptual novelty regarding our p-values in \texttt{cfBH}.
 In conventional statistical inference, a null hypothesis (approximately) specifies the distribution of a test statistic, e.g., a p-value dominating Unif\,$[0,1]$.
-In sharp contrast, p-values defined in~\eqref{eq:pj} do not satisfy such property, i.e., it does not necessarily hold that $\PP(p_j\leq \alpha \given j\in \cH_0)\leq \alpha$ for $\alpha\in(0,1)$.
-This is because $p_j$ and the random hypothesis $H_j$ are dependent in an unknown fashion.
-Instead, they obey a generalized notion which states that \# \PP(p_j \leq \alpha \text{ and } j\in \cH_0 ) \leq \alpha,\quad \text{for all } \alpha\in[0,1]. \# That is, for testing one single hypothesis $H_j$ at level $\alpha$, rejecting $p_j\leq\alpha$ yields the control of the generalized error~\eqref{eq:general_typeI} that accounts for the randomness in $H_j$ as well.
+In sharp contrast, p-values defined in~\eqref{eq:pj} do not satisfy such a property, i.e., it does not necessarily hold that $\PP(p_j\leq \alpha \given j\in \cH_0)\leq \alpha$ for $\alpha\in(0,1)$.
+This is because $p_j$ and the random hypothesis $H_j$ are dependent in an unknown fashion.\footnote{{To see this, consider a special case where $V(x,y)=y-x$ for $Y=-X+\epsilon$ with $(X,\epsilon)\iid N(0,1)$, and $c=0$.
+With sufficiently many calibration data ($n\to \infty$), one can show that $p_j =\Phi(-X_{n+j})$ where $\Phi$ is the c.d.f.~of standard normal distribution.
+One can check that in this case, $\PP(p_j\leq 0.05\given Y\leq 0)>0.09$.}} Instead, they obey a generalized notion which states that \# \PP(p_j \leq \alpha \text{ and } j\in \cH_0 ) \leq \alpha,\quad \text{for all } \alpha\in[0,1]. \# That is, for testing one single hypothesis $H_j$ at level $\alpha$, rejecting $p_j\leq\alpha$ yields the control of the generalized error~\eqref{eq:general_typeI} that accounts for the randomness in $H_j$ as well.
 This might connect to the Bayesian perspective where parameters are themselves random variables.

-We outline some important properties of our p-values to develop intuitions regarding FDR control.
-It is proved in \cite{bates2021testing} that the oracle p-values $\{p_j^*\}$ satisfy a specific dependence structure called \emph{positive regression dependent on a subset} (PRDS)~\cite{benjamini2001control}.
+We outline some important properties of our p-values to develop intuitions regarding the FDR control of \cfbh.
+It is proved in \cite{bates2021testing} that the oracle p-values $\{p_j^*\}$ satisfy a specific dependence structure called \emph{positive regression dependent on a subset} (PRDS)~\citep{benjamini2001control}.